 DecisionWise has been improving employee engagement levels in organizations around the world since 1996.
 Our employee engagement consultants will assist you in creating a custom employee engagement survey.
-We recommend you use our six specific engagement questions, which measure the levels of employee engagement, along with customized questions to identify your drivers of engagement.
-Examples of these employee engagement anchor questions include:
+We recommend you use our six specific employee engagement questions, which measure the levels of employee engagement, along with customized questions to identify your drivers of engagement.
+Examples of these employee engagement questions include:

 • It is easy to become absorbed in my job.

 • I would recommend Sample Company as a great place to work.

 • My job is stimulating and energizing.

 Employee Engagement Index

 The DecisionWise Employee Engagement Index is calculated from the employee responses to the engagement anchor questions.
 Each employee will be categorized into one of the four groups from the Fully Engaged category to Fully Disengaged.
 Using the DecisionWise online reporting tool, you can segment your employees into smaller groups to better understand employee engagement levels throughout your organization.

 The customized employee engagement questions on the employee engagement survey are further analyzed to determine positive and negative perceptions and the core drivers of employee engagement.

 Based on our extensive research using millions of employee engagement survey responses, we have found that there are five keys that drive employee engagement.
 We refer to these as the five ENGAGEMENT MAGIC® keys, Meaning, Autonomy, Growth, Impact, and Connection that drive employee engagement in an organization.
 We use one employee engagement survey question as a direct measure and three supporting questions to measure each of the five ENGAGEMENT MAGIC® keys.
 This allows organizations to determine which of the five keys is driving or inhibiting employee engagement and understand how to take action to improve.

 Meaning: Do employees find meaning and purpose in their jobs?